scala/scala3/docs/docs/reference/contextual/inferable-by-name-parameters.md

 title: "Inferable By-Name Parameters"
 ---

-Call-by-name inferable parameters can be used to avoid a divergent inferred expansion.
+Inferable by-name parameters can be used to avoid a divergent inferred expansion.
+Example:

 ```scala
 trait Codec[T] {